Applicants to ELI are expected to serve in senior leadership positions in community colleges and to be qualified for a presidency

 selected from qualified applicants by a national review committee of established presidents.

-The Executive Leadership Institute is an intensive, weeklong experience, with session formats varying by topic and purpose.
+The Executive Leadership Institute is an intensive, five-day experience, with session formats varying by topic and purpose.

-Participants should expect to immerse themselves in the seminar from Sunday morning until Friday noon.
+Participants should expect to immerse themselves in the seminar from Sunday morning through Thursday night.
 In order to gain the largest advantage

 from the program, it is recommended that participants not attempt to fulfill their job responsibilities during the institute week.
 Family members